SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 - Run `cabal install --enable-tests` to install all dependencies and build the project
 - `cabal test` to run the tests
 - Run the compiler with `dist/build/SWPSoSe14/SWPSoSe14 -c -i <Source.rail> -o output`
-- You still need to link the stack manually if you want to have executables: `llvm-link <compiled.ll> src/RailCompiler/stack.ll -o executable`
+- You still need to link the stack manually if you want to have executables:
+  `llvm-link <compiled.ll> src/RailCompiler/stack.ll -o executable`

 ## Documentation

-You can generate the compiler documentation using `cabal haddock --executables` from the root project directory.
+You can generate the compiler documentation using `cabal haddock --executables --haddock-options --ignore-all-exports` from the root project directory.

 ## Branching model